Careers

 REQUIREMENTS

-We require all candidates for the 2026 paralegal role to have a qualifying law degree or PGDL at the point of interview.
+We require all candidates for paralegal roles to have a qualifying law degree or PGDL at the point of interview.

 The period of time it takes to progress from paralegal to a formal training contract will be decided on a case by case basis, depending on both performance and the level of education that has been concluded at the point of commencement of the paralegal role.